Colored noise driven unitarity violation causing dynamical quantum state reduction: Introduction

-Secondly, SUV being a form of spontaneous symmetry breaking implies that it is caused by a small but non-zero physical perturbation.
+Secondly, neither spontaneous unitarity violations nor spontaneous symmetry breaking are spontaneous in the sense of occurring without cause.
+In both cases, the process is the result of a small but non-zero physical perturbation breaking the underlying symmetries of time or space, respectively.
+They are spontaneous in the sense that for large, macroscopic systems the perturbation required to break the symmetry is so small that it cannot be measured or controlled even with astronomically large resources~\cite{Wezel_SSBlecturenotes}.
+Macroscopic systems such as measurement machines, therefore, cannot avoid the effect of even vanishingly small non-unitary perturbations and their behaviour differs qualitatively from that of microscopic particles (see Appendices~\ref{app:SSB},\ref{app:Quantum Strong Measurement} for more details).
 As the perturbation breaks the unitarity of time evolution, it cannot be represented by a quantum observable.
 Models for SUV can thus be seen as effective descriptions which alter Schr\"odinger's equation by taking into account the lowest order effect of physics beyond quantum mechanics~\cite{Wezel10}, which dominate the dynamics at the quantum-classical crossover.
 Although the origin of the perturbation is unknown, it must be physical and thus described by a dynamically evolving state or field configuration of its own.

-These two distinguishing features of SUV are the starting point for constructing a general Markovian framework for its quantum state reduction dynamics in this article.
-We will show that the resulting pure state evolution is described by a modified von-Neumann Liouville equation, which in the limit of vanishing correlation time for the perturbing field, reduces to a Gorini-Kosakowsky-Sudarshan-Lindblad (GKSL) master equation for an ensemble of measurements.
-This is achieved analytically via temporal multi-scale analysis starting from the Kolmogorov backward equations.
-This ensures that SUV in this limit falls into a general class of causal and norm-preserving models with statistics of measurement outcomes corresponding to Born's rule, and allows a detailed comparison with alternative objective collapse theories.
-The emergence of Born's rule is not imposed in the statistical properties of the stochastic perturbing field, but rather emerges as a consequence of a relation between fluctuating and dissipating contributions to unitarity violation.
+Here, we model the perturbation with a stochastic process, which must necessarily be colored (correlated in time) to result from a physical process.
+SUV differs in this respect from well-known objective collapse models based on uncorrelated (white) noise~\cite{Bassi_03_PhyRep,Bassi2013Review, Pearle_89_PRA, Gisin84,Diosi_87_PLA,Ghirardi_90_PRA,percival95,diosi_1989}.
+At the same time, it also stands apart from generalizations of these models to the regime of correlated stochastic processes~\cite{Adler2007_col0,Adler_2008_col1,Bassi_2002_col4,Pearle_1996_col6,Ferialdi_2012_col7}, because of the explicit separation between non-linear and stochastic contributions to the SUV time evolution~\cite{Mertens22}.